 Too often, teams underestimate the time it takes to complete migration and fail to accurately assess the resources needed to execute a migration.
 To solve HubSpot migration issues before they start, we recommend that you:

-If you can, start your migration project at least six months prior to going live.
-This will allow time for any data issues in your old system to be fixed and optimized.
+If you can, start your migration project at least six months prior to removing the old system.
+This will allow time for any data and migration issues to be fixed and optimized without anything getting lost.

 Manage expectations by communicating clearly to your team and executives about how long migration will take and what is involved.

 Understand the migration is not going to be perfect and there will be compromise and some sacrifices are likely to be made.

 Ensure that everyone involved in the migration has the right level of skills and experience.